tamert/cv/README.md

 WEBOLIZMA | 2009 - 2016
 --- | ---

 With my own, I created multisite eCommerce CMS from scratch.
 The platform consists of the core of shop, dashboard and REST API.
+(Yii Framework)

 ---